Explainer: Binance, the giant crypto exchange under regulatory scrutiny

 Google said this week it would only allow FCA-authorised entities to run ads for UK-based financial products on its website, after repeated FCA calls to crack down on online fraud.

 Concern at banks over investment scams and fraud involving crypto exchanges may also impact Binance.
-Britain's Natwest Group (NWG.L) last week capped the daily amount customers can send to exchanges, including Binance. read more
+Britain’s Natwest Group last week capped the daily amount customers can send to exchanges, including Binance.

 Our Standards: The Thomson Reuters Trust Principles.